 Weighted Lap Pad Sensory Tool: The Easy Way

 Learn how to make your own weighted lap pad using this quick and simple do-it-yourself version.
 With this simple version, less sewing is required compared to the traditional version.
 Weighted lap pads are great support for children and adults who have sensory processing differences.
-The weight of the lap pad provides proprioceptive input while aiming to organize the sensory system, improve attention, decrease anxiety, regulate emotions, and behavior.
+The weight of the lap pad provides proprioceptive input while aiming to help organize the sensory system, improve attention, decrease anxiety, regulate emotions, and behavior.
 Weighted lap pads also work well for individuals living with dementia to decrease anxiety and agitation during high stress times.
 Follow this step-by-step weighted lap pad tutorial for an easier and less time consuming way to create this expensive tool as seen online.

 This content is not intended as a substitute for medical advice, diagnosis, or treatment.
 Always seek the advice of your physician, therapist, or other medical professional regarding a medical condition, or treatment.
 This content is for informational purposes only.
-See full disclosure here
+See full disclosure here.

 All links in this post are non-affiliate links, and are provided for your convenience.